GSA/digitalgov.gov/content/resources/best-practices-for-writing-for-accessible.md

 *DO*

-1. Use header’s thoughtfully.
+1. Use headers thoughtfully.
 They identify significant prompts for readers.

 *DON'T*